 “Don’t tell people how to do things, tell them what to do and let them surprise you with their results.” – George Patton

-After reading this article look at your team and question yourself “Are you working in a great test team?” or “Will you make every effort to build a great test team?”.
-Then don’t wait anymore and very next second try to build a “Great Software Testing Team”.
+After going through this tutorial, look at your team and question yourself “Are you working in a great test team?” or “Will you make every effort to build a great test team?”.
+Then don’t wait anymore, get ready and try to build a “Great Software Testing Team” right away.

-“Coming together is a beginning, Keeping together is progress, Working together is a success”. – Henry Ford
+“Coming together is a beginning, keeping together is progress, working together is a success”. – Henry Ford

 What do you think from your experience?
 What are your characteristics for building a successful QA team?